Skip to content

 Source code in rendercv/data/models/entry_types.py

-class ExperienceEntry(EntryBase, ExperienceEntryBase):
+class ExperienceEntry(EntryBase, ExperienceEntryBase, EntryType):

 """This class is the data model of `ExperienceEntry`. `ExperienceEntry` class is